The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 The restless heat within me surged once more.

-A victorious smile graced her face.
+A victorious smile adorned her face.

 Her eyes were filled with greed and calculation.